jgueytat/dotvim/tags/README.md

 If the file ~/.vim/tags/system-$(hostname).tags doesn't exist please generate one if you want to use system tags.

-*You can use the following command:*
+*You can use the following command to generate it:*

 > ctags -R -f ~/.vim/tags/system-$(hostname).tags /usr/include /usr/local/include